 Dangers Of Tanning Under The Sun

-The damages can increase the risk of developing different issues in the body involving the skin, the eyes, and the immune system.
+The damage can increase the risk of developing different issues in the body involving the skin, the eyes, and the immune system.

 However, it can also be painful.
 Some suggest taking cool baths to help soothe it.
 If the sunburn is severe, you might need to be medically examined and treated.
 Those with severe sunburn don’t only have reddish areas of the skin but also blistered skin.
 They may also experience fever and headache.

-A tan can look great but getting it often could also increase the risk of premature aging.
+A tan can look great, but getting it often could increase the risk of premature aging.
 This photoaging can bring wrinkled skin and dark spots.
-The reason why this happens is that the UV radiation can also damage the collagen and elastin on the skin.
+The reason why this happens is that UV radiation can also damage collagen and elastin in the skin.

 When this happens often, the skin loses elasticity, and folds or wrinkles are formed.
 Additionally, dark spots can also show up permanently.

 This skin condition is a concern because it can develop into skin cancer.
 Like skin cancer, you should watch out for scaly bumps that are raised and rough.